Please visit our Office of Student Aid at Penn State for an overview of scholarship information and resources.

-Penn State Behrend awards several study abroad scholarships to students enrolled or planning to enroll in an international study program who have a proven need for funds to meet their necessary college expenses.
-Complete a study abroad application to apply.
+Penn State Behrend awards several study-abroad scholarships to students enrolled or planning to enroll in an international study program who have a proven need for funds to meet their necessary college expenses.

 Outside scholarships are available through civic foundations, nonprofit organizations, churches, high schools, and employers.

 - Penn State also recommends several scholarship search programs on the internet.
 These searches are free to prospective and continuing students.